access-news/TTS-read-ads/node.js/flipp/rite-aid/README.md

 The script below creates a 3-dimensional array (`[ /* page */ [ /* items */ [ /* item */ [..], [..] ]]]`) that needs to be copied from the browser tab / window to the one in the next step.

+> NOTE
+> This doesn't work out-of-the-box for some reason, only after clicking "inspect" on an element.
+Not sure why.

 ```javascript
 /* ====================================== */
 /* STEP 1.
 SCRAPE HTML TO CREATE TEMPLATE */